granada-pool/ADA/README.md

-# ADA-Stacking
+# ADA-Staking
-Cardano ADA Stacking Pool
+Cardano ADA Staking Pool

-A truly decentralized stacking pool with a hybrid solution implementing a block producer node in a basement server and the relay nodes on a data center.
+A truly decentralized staking pool with a hybrid solution implementing a block producer node in a basement server and the relay nodes on a data center.

 Hosted in Switzerland and operated by a cool vegan software engineer.